 Alan Hedge, a Design and Ergonomics professor at Cornell University, suggested a slightly different approach from just standing in the Boston Globe: “Sit for no more than 20 minutes at a time and stand in one position for no more than 8 minutes.
 You should also take a two-minute moving break at least twice an hour to stretch or walk around.”

 Can we undo the bad patterns?
 Of course and it is all within your power to do this.
-With Symmetry I can teach you the tools to retrain your body to remember how good you can feel.
+With Symmetry (And my Body-Re-Design Program) I can teach you the tools to retrain your body to remember how good you can feel.

 For a postural realignment program begin by downloading my 4 Easy Movements.
-Then set up an appointment for a free min-consult to find out more about Symmetry for reducing or getting out of pain.
+Then set up an appointment for a free min-consult to find out more about Body Re-Design for reducing or getting out of pain.
 There is no obligation, only information and a time to answer your questions.

 Wishing you a pain free life!